Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Results

 \section{Results}

-The flow field considered is the two-dimensional decaying homogeneous isotropic turbulence (HIT), with an initial condition generated with a given energy spectrum and random phase.
+We use the two-dimensional decaying homogeneous isotropic turbulence (HIT) as our primary testbed for the proposed algorithm while using forced Kolmogorov flow to demonstrate the generality of the method in different types of turbulent fields.
 Numerical solutions are obtained via a fractional step method \citep{kim1985application}: an intermediate velocity field is computed by ignoring the continuity equation and pressure gradient in each time step, followed by solving the pressure Poisson equation and performing a projection of velocities onto a divergence-free space using the pressure gradient as the minimum correction.
 Temporal integration employs a second-order Adams-Bashforth scheme for the explicit advection and Crank-Nicolson for diffusion.
 Diffusion inversion and solving the pressure Poisson equation utilize modified wavenumbers in Fourier space, mirroring a central difference scheme.

-The adjoint equations are derived through a summation-by-parts procedure, which ensures the gradient computations \eqref{eqn:gradient_J} and \eqref{eqn:gradient_J2} are satisfied to machine precision.
+The adjoint solver are implemented through a summation-by-parts procedure, which ensures the gradient computations \eqref{eqn:gradient_J} and \eqref{eqn:gradient_J2} are satisfied to machine precision.
 The simulation is performed on a double periodic domain $\Omega = [0, 2\pi)^2$; relevant parameters are summarized in Table \ref{tab:sim_params}.
+The one-dimensional (isotropic) energy spectrum $E(k)$ is defined from its two-dimensional Fourier transform,

-The initial condition for the two-dimensional decaying turbulence is generated from a prescribed isotropic energy spectrum of the form $E_{0,r}(k) = C\, k^{4}\exp\!\left[-\left(\frac{k}{k_0}\right)^2\right]$, where $k_0$ denotes the characteristic energy-containing wavenumber, and $C$ is a normalization constant chosen to achieve the desired initial kinetic energy .
+where $k = |\boldsymbol{k}|$ and $\Delta k$ denotes the shell width in wavenumber space.
+The initial condition for the two-dimensional decaying turbulence is generated from a prescribed isotropic energy spectrum of the form $E_{0,r}(k) = C\, k^{4}\exp\!\left[-\left(\frac{k}{k_0}\right)^2\right]$, where $k_0$ denotes the characteristic energy-containing wavenumber, and $C$ is a normalization constant chosen to achieve the desired initial kinetic energy.
 Random phases are assigned in Fourier space, and the velocity field is projected onto a divergence-free space to ensure incompressibility before transforming back to physical space.

-For a given velocity field $\boldsymbol{u}=(u,v)$ defined on a two-dimensional periodic domain, the one-dimensional (isotropic) energy spectrum $E(k)$ is computed from its two-dimensional Fourier transform.
-We first form the spectral kinetic-energy density and obtain the isotropic energy spectrum by summing over concentric shells of constant wavenumber magnitude,
+The candidate field is advanced under the Navier--Stokes equations \eqref{eq:NS} for 0.2 time units to allow nonlinear interactions to develop a meaningful turbulent initial field, used as the truth initial condition $\boldsymbol{u}_{0,r}$ for the assimilation window of length $T=2$.
+A representative initial condition is shown in terms of vorticity contours in figure~\ref{fig:hyperparam_all}, which also illustrates the effect of the chosen observation gap $\Delta I=8$.